jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/File handling.md

   - children:
       # use execute entites for multiple files to be added
       - type: action.execute-entities
-        # Options in error are expected as there are no functionParameters
+        # Options in error are expected as there are no parameters.
         options:
           title: Add Widget Multiple
           provider: DATA_PROVIDER_SQL